leifj/wallet-refarch/draft-johansson-wallet-refarch.md

   3. A verifier implements RP side of {{OIDC4VP}}
   4. A wallet implements the RP side of {{OIDC4VCI}} and the OP side of {{OIDC4VP}}

-This profile fails to account for revocation of digital credentials.
-TODO: desribe how the profile fulfils issuer and holder bindings.
+This minimal profile fulfills several of the requirements in the previous section:

+  * Selective disclosure is provided by the use of SD-JWT objects to represent credential and presentation objects.
+  * Issuer binding is provided by a combination of digital signatures on SD-JWTs and OpenID connect authentication between the wallet and issuer.

 # Security Considerations